 Joshua Jessen is a partner in Gibson, Dunn & Crutcher’s Orange County and Palo Alto offices.
-He is a member of the firm’s Litigation Department and practices in the Privacy, Cybersecurity, and Consumer Protection Group, Intellectual Property Group, and Health Care and Life Sciences Group.
+He is a member of the firm’s Litigation Department and practices in the Privacy, Cybersecurity and Data Innovation Group, Intellectual Property Group, and Health Care and Life Sciences Group.

 Mr. Jessen was named a national “Rising Star” by Law360, which identified him as one of five lawyers to watch in 2012 in the privacy and consumer protection practice area.
 The Recorder also named him as one of its 50 “Fast Track” lawyers in 2012, which recognizes California attorneys “whose early accomplishments indicate they will be tomorrow’s top lawyers and leaders.”

 In addition, Mr. Jessen has acted as a guardian ad litem, on a pro bono basis, for children affected by temporary protective order proceedings, and he previously completed a two-month stint as a Deputy District Attorney in the Orange County District Attorney’s Office, where he examined approximately 25 witnesses in open court and obtained a conviction – after a jury trial – in a case believed to be unwinnable.